If you intend to take part in Competition you will need to purchase a club Vest.

 We highly advise the use of Cross Country Spikes during the our winter training months and especially if you intend to compete in the Gloucestershire XC League and other School or Cross Country Competitions.
 When conditions get tough and muddy, trainers are a big disadvantage as they have not grip at all.
 Football Boots have been worn that are better than trainers but again running spikes are far better.

-The screw-in spikes on Cross Country Spikes are interchangable and advise 6mm or below during the summer or dryer conditions, 9mm when the going gets tougher and 12mm in extreme conditions.
+The screw-in spikes on Cross Country Spikes are interchangable and advise 3mm or 6mm or below during the summer or dryer conditions, 9mm when the going gets tougher and 12mm in extreme conditions.
 We advise to take the spikes out regularly and add a little oil before screwing them back in, as if left in, can seize up and can be almost impossible to remove.

 With running spikes being expensive we advise members to sell on their running spikes when they become too small.
 This gives you extra funds for a new pair and saves other members having to pay for a new pair.

 If you would like to sell on your Running Spikes, please make sure the spikes themselves can be removed otherwise they will be of very little use to the new owner.
 If they can be removed, take a photo and attach to an e-mail to firstname.lastname@example.org giving info such as brand, condition, price and contact telephone number.
 We will then forward to all members.

 Never eat a heavy meal just before training, if you are hungry then eat something light before you train.
 Have main meals after training to help avoid the dreaded stitch.